panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `startHandler()` function, which is invoked when the *Start* button is clicked, starts the timer and saves the timer id in the reference `timerIdRef.current = setInterval(...)`.

 To stop the stopwatch user clicks *Stop* button.
-The *Stop* button handler `stopHandler()` accesses the timer id from the reference and stops the timer `clearInterval(timerIdRef.current)`.
+The *Stop* button handler `stopHandler` accesses the timer id from the reference and stops the timer `clearInterval(timerIdRef.current)`.

-Additionally, if the component unmounts with the stopwatch active, the [cleanup](/react-useeffect-explanation/#6-the-side-effect-cleanup) function of `useEffect()` is going to stop the timer too.
+Additionally, if the component unmounts while the stopwatch is active, the [cleanup](/react-useeffect-explanation/#6-the-side-effect-cleanup) function of `useEffect()` is going to stop the timer too.

 In the stopwatch example, the reference was used to store the infrastructure data &mdash; the active timer id.